 - Can we change the work altogether?

 - Can we provide value differently?

 Practice hard-wiring the CQI model into every day workflow.

 There are lots of different personality types.
 If you aren’t careful two can rub each other the wrong way without actually being “wrong”.
 Review Myers Briggs personality types.

-Having a wide variety is a benefit on a project.
+Having a wide variety of personality types is a benefit on a project.
 The detail person will drive the big picture person nuts, but both make the project more complete.
-Getting them to see each others value builds the team and dramatically eases stress.
-Know your weaknesses, so they cant be used against you (easily)
+Getting them to see each others value builds the team and dramatically eases stress long term stress.
+Differing styles help you know your weaknesses, so they cant be used against you as easily.

 Focus your efforts